Macouta/Mamoru/docs/lists/README.md

 Some **useful** lists created to compensate my little memory when I need it the most, or to have a plugins/addons base when I reinstall a software.

+See The [Notebook](./notebook.md) to access a clumsy pile of stuff needed to be sorted.

 ## computer related

 * [Hardware](./hardware.md)